WRITTEN BY Katie Innes

 Further, for an entity which is not yet an MCI Mutual entity, there is a specific process which must be followed in order to make the necessary constitutional amendments to conform.
 It is important to note that there is a time limit placed on when these amendments can be made.

 Once a company has passed the necessary constitutional amendments and it has registered those amendments with ASIC, it is able to issue MCIs.
 Depending on the nature of the offer of MCIs, a company may be required to follow certain disclosure requirements.

-If you have any questions about how best to implement MCIs in your company, rules of disclosure or governance regarding dividend decisions, please contact the Business Team at BAL Lawyers.
+If you have any questions about how best to implement MCIs in your company, rules of disclosure or governance regarding dividend decisions, please contact the Business & Commercial team at BAL Lawyers.